therick0996/voron_mods/thicc_skirts/README.md

 There are versions for 300mm and 350mm V2s

-To save material and not require supports, the new skirts attach to small "brackets" attached to the original extrusion.
+To save material and not require supports, the new skirts attach to small "brackets", which are attached to the original extrusion.

 ## BOM